byui-cit/learning-modules/modules/css/css-colors/prepare1.md

 In this example we will be adding colors to our HTML using CSS.

 Let's copy the following code into an html file.
+(If you've completed other learning modules you may already have these files.
+You can just add to them.)

 ```html
 <!DOCTYPE html>